 In Section~\ref{sec:TorusActionCellsGKMTheory}, we deal with varieties equipped with a torus action, and describe the properties we want them to satisfy (equivariant formality, $T$-skeletality, BB-filterability).
 We also state the GKM-version of the Localisation Theorem for equivariant cohomology (Theorem~\ref{thm:GKM}).

 The primary goal of Section~\ref{sec:ModuleBases} is to produce a cohomology module basis (under GKM-localisation).
-We adapt Gonzales' work \cite{Gonzales2014} to the setting of non necessarily normal varieties, and show that the normality assumption in \cite{Gonzales2014} can be dropped if the variety is BB-filterable.
+We adapt Gonzales' work \cite{Gonzales2014} and show that the normality assumption in his article can be dropped if the variety is BB-filterable.
 This is needed since quiver Grassmannians are not normal in general.
-The main result of this section is Theorem~\ref{trm:cohomology-generators-general-setting}, which provides existence and uniqueness of a basis with certain suitable properties.
-Such a basis is a generalization of the equivariant Schubert cycle basis for the cohomology of the flag variety.
+The main result of this section is Theorem~\ref{trm:cohomology-generators-general-setting}, which provides existence and uniqueness of an equivariant basis with certain suitable properties.
+The basis we propose generalises the equivariant Schubert cycle basis for the cohomology of the flag variety.
 Following Gonzales' recipe, the definition of the basis relies on the concept of local indices and equivariant Euler classes (see \S\ref{subsec:EqvtEuler}).

 In Section~\ref{sec:GenQuiverRep}, we provide some background material on quiver representations and quiver Grassmannians.
-In particular, we recall the definition of the coefficient quiver of a quiver representation (Definition~\ref{def:CoeffQuiver}), a combinatorial gadget encoding all information about the given representation and a chosen basis of it.
+In particular, we recall the definition of the coefficient quiver of a quiver representation (Definition~\ref{def:CoeffQuiver}), a combinatorial gadget encoding all information about the given representation and one particular chosen basis for the representation.
 This object will play a central role in the rest of paper.

 From Section~\ref{sec:quiver-grass-for-cycle} on, we restrict our attention to the equioriented cycle with $n$ vertices (denoted by $\Delta_n$).
-We show that in this case, any nilpotent representation admits a basis, whose corresponding coefficient quiver has a particularly convenient combinatorial behaviour (see \S\ref{sec:nilpot-rep-cycle}).
+We show that in this case, any nilpotent representation admits a basis, whose corresponding coefficient quiver behaves in a particularly convenient way (see \S\ref{sec:nilpot-rep-cycle}).

 In Section~\ref{sec:TorusAction}, we use this good combinatorial behaviour to define torus actions on quiver Grassmannians for nilpotent representations of $\Delta_n$.
 We start by defining a $\C^*$-action, which induces a cellular decomposition of the variety (Theorem~\ref{trm:cell_decomp-approx-lin-deg-aff-flag}).
-Then we define an action of a bigger rank torus $T$ (see \S\ref{sec:act-bigger-T}) and we show that the previously defined $\C^*$-action corresponds to a generic cocharacter of the larger torus.
+Then we define an action of a larger-rank torus $T$ (see \S\ref{sec:act-bigger-T}) and show that the previously-defined $\C^*$-action corresponds to a generic cocharacter of the larger torus.
 We conclude the section by showing that the quiver Grassmannian equipped with the $T$-action is a BB-filterable variety (Corollary~\ref{cor:BBfiltrDeltan}).